 receives all the necessary accommodations and training to ensure long-term employment success.

-VR1845B, Bundled Job Placement Services Plan—Part B and Status Report or service authorization will indicate whether the visits can be done in person at or away from job site, remotely, or combination, in person and remotely.
+VR1845B, Bundled Job Placement Services Plan—Part B and Status Report or SA will indicate whether the visits can be done in person at or away from job site, remotely, or combination, in person and remotely.

 Remote visits may be facilitated using a computer-based platform that allows for face-to-face and/or real time interaction and use video telecommunication services and software such as Video Relay Services or FaceTime.